mistersingh179/bw-dashboard/README.md

 - why not work with figure after p
 - swap https://server with localhost
 - category not showing up of latest webpage which was added manually
+- job does not pickup old webpages which crashed in the middle
+- see content for debugging on the webpage show
+- why does parse not work when "body" is there?
+- show progress on webpage
+- make links bold

 ## Pending backlog
 - create all webpages as OFF